maxlebedev/maleficer/README.md

     - Should some damage be randomized?
         * If they are, I'm always a fan of dice pools
     - small chance of "named" scrolls with unique effects
-    - goblins should actually try to be at dist 4 to player
-        * when on cooldown BFS a position with dist 4, then move a step
-    - living flames move up to 2 squares to enemy
-        * want an animation for getting there
-        * if only moving 1 square can also attack
-        * if its 2 squares away, player moves into, flame overreaches
-    - Spawners
     - In caves, NPCs shouldn't spawn too close to player
-    - "Commander" Enemies that effect their faction
     - Check for more places that benefit from ecs.Query.where
     - 3rd char, a pull+aegis spell, a kill spell with 1 range (corwin)
     - Doors via conditional blocking